Ziggiphase001/alx-low_level_programming/0x02-functions_nested_loops/README.md

 C program shows sign of a number
 C program to give absolute value
 C program to prints last digit of a number
+C program shows all minute of jack bauer